zalando/postgres-operator/docs/user.md

    appspace.db_user:
     - createdb
 ```

-Here, anything before the first dot is taken as the namespace and the text after
+Here, anything before the first dot is considered the namespace and the text after
 the first dot is the username.
 Also, the postgres roles of these usernames would
 be in the form of `namespace.username`.